fabrylab/pyTFM/docs/installation.rst

     ``pip install -e .``

 Pip is included in the Anaconda Distribution and should be available as a command line program out of the box.
-The -e setting will enable you to edit package files, and the "." siginifes that the "setup.py" file is located in the folder that you are currently in.
+The -e setting will enable you to edit package files, and the "." signifes that the "setup.py" file is located in the folder that you are currently in.

 .. formul